MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-managing-service-requests-in-system-center-2016-service-manager.md

 You can use the following procedures to approve a review activity and complete a manual activity for a service request in the Service Manager console.
 In many cases, multiple people or groups must vote to approve a single review activity before its approval is final.
 After approval, a service request might need a manual activity completed to verify that the service was provided to the requesting user and to close the service request.

-&gt; [!NOTE]
+>[!NOTE]
-&gt;  Users can only approve or reject and close the activities that are assigned to them.
+> Users can only approve or reject and close the activities that are assigned to them.

 ### To approve a review activity for a service request